 What is a panic attack?

 A panic attack is when all of a sudden you get very scared and anxious.
 You might also have chest pain and choking and feel sick to your stomach, dizzy, and short of breath.
-A panic attack goes away in 10 or 15 minutes.
+A panic attack lasts a short time.

 Panic attacks may be triggered by something scary, like seeing a snake, or they may just come on their own